Watercolor Paint

 Watercolor Paper

-For my paintings I use all 300lb cold press papers.
-I like that they don’t bend or warp and stand up to many more washes of color than lighter weight papers.
-I use Kilimanjaro bright white from Cheap Joe’s mostly and my second choice is Arches.
-My other favorite is Legion Stonehenge paper.
-I also use Cheap Joe’s Kilimanjaro 140lb for teaching classes because it is a superior paper for a good price.
+For my paintings I use all 300lb bright white cold press paper.
+I like that it doesn’t bend or warp and stands up to many more washes of color than lighter weight papers.
+I use Arches or Kilimanjaro (not made anymore).
+My other favorite is Legion Stonehenge paper, black and white.

 Watercolor Palette